gd1808/team-project-2188-swen-261-01-b/docs/DesignDoc.md

 ## Executive Summary

-This is a summary of the project.
+This project tasks the development team to create a web application that allows players to play, replay, and spectate checkers games using American rules.

 ### Purpose
-> _Provide a very brief statement about the project and the most
-> important user group and user goals._
+The purpose of this project is to allow players to play and spectate checkers games, and replay the game that was just played in the session.
+The end user wants to watch and play American rule checkers games with another user.
+The most important user group is the group of players that are waiting to play or spectate games.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._